Early Intervention

 Parent Interview

-Understanding your concerns, goals, and your child's history
+Understanding your concerns, goals, and your child's communication history

 Play-Based Assessment

-Observing your child's skills through natural play activities
+Observing your child's communication through natural play activities

 Collaborative Planning